MicrosoftDocs/windows-itpro-docs/education/windows/deploy-windows-10-in-a-school-district.md

 </tr>

 <tr>
-<td>Intune</td>
+<td valign="top">Intune</td>
 <td>Intune is a cloud-based solution that allows you to manage apps and software updates for Windows 10, previous versions of Windows, and other operating systems (such as iOS or Android).
-Intune is a subscription-based cloud service that integrates with Office 365 and Azure AD.<br/><br/>Select this method when you:
+Intune is a subscription-based cloud service that integrates with Office 365 and Azure AD.<br/><br/>
+Select this method when you:<br/>
 <ul>
 <li>Selected MDT only to deploy Windows 10.</li>
 <li>Want to manage institution-owned and personal devices that are not domain joined.</li>